mayasharma2110/Treat-Yourself/README.md

 * The shopping bag pag will show what a user currently has in their basket.
 If the user does not have any items they will be prompted to return to the products page to add some items to the bag.
 If the user does have items this will be displayed on the page and they will have the ability to update the quantity of any items or remove them from the bag if they changed their mind.
 If the user has some items a link to checkout will also be displayed and take the user to the checkout page.

-* The checkout page will allow users to enter their shipping and billing information to complete the purchase, if they are logged in their default payment and delivery information will be automatically populated.
+* The checkout page will allow users to enter their delivery and billing information to complete the purchase, if they are logged in their default payment and delivery information will be automatically populated.
 If a user is logged in there will also be a default checked box if a user wants/needs to update any information on this page and save it to their profile, if a user if not registered or logged in there will be a prompt to login or register an account.

 * The checkout success page will show users details of what they have ordered.
 There will be a link back to the products and if they are logged in there will also be a link to view their profile.